carmon/rifles/gdd/Bible.md

 - Difficulty must skyrocket here, the first mode is a demo, a tutorial, this is the real challenging game.

 ## Game Design Annotations
 Player will have full control of Rifleros group, and will move them as a caravan of 29 explorers.
-Each day will start with a complete *moving phase*, on which the user will have full control on the place of stopping (also _events could appear_ upon advancing on the trail).
-On *historical mode*, some rifleros may alert the player on distancing from the _original path_.
-When making stops, the game enters in *stopped phase*, where player can rest, consume rations, plan expeditions to nearby areas (check camp action list file).
+Each day will start with a complete **moving phase**, on which the user will have full control on the place of stopping (also _events could appear_ upon advancing on the trail).
+On **historical mode**, some rifleros may alert the player on distancing from the **original path**.
+When making stops, the game enters in **stopped phase**, where player can rest, consume rations, plan expeditions to nearby areas (check camp action list file).

 ## Tech Tools
 Game has a schema validator.
-JSON CMS.
-Future plans: dialogue app.
+JSON Editor.
+Future plans: encounter app.

 ## Research
 - Original path taken specifications
+- Define groups

 ## Glossary
 - Colonia 17 de Octubre